Fire and Blood (Game of Thrones)

 "Fire and Blood" is the tenth and final episode of the first season of the HBO medieval fantasy television series Game of Thrones.
 First aired on June 19, 2011, it was written by series creators and executive producers David Benioff and D. B. Weiss, and directed by Alan Taylor.

 The title of the episode is the motto of House Targaryen, and alludes to the aftermath of the previous episode's climactic events.
-The episode's action revolves around the Starks' reactions to Eddard Stark's execution: Sansa is taken hostage, Arya flees in disguise, Robb and Catelyn lead an army against the Lannisters, and Jon Snow struggles with his divided loyalty.
-Across the narrow sea, Daenerys must deal with the blood magic that has robbed her of her husband, her son, and her army.
+The episode's action revolves around the Starks' reactions to Ned Stark's execution: Sansa is taken hostage, Arya flees in disguise, Robb and Catelyn lead an army against the Lannisters, and Jon Snow struggles with his divided loyalty.
+Across the narrow sea, Daenerys Targaryen must deal with the blood magic that has robbed her of her husband, her son, and her army.

 The episode was well received by critics, who singled out the closing scene as a particularly strong way to end the first season.
 In the United States, the episode achieved a viewership of 3.04 million in its initial broadcast.
 This episode was nominated for the Primetime Emmy Award for Outstanding Special Visual Effects for a Series.

 Plot

 In King's Landing

 Joffrey forces Sansa to look at Ned and his household staff's severed heads on spikes.
-When Sansa says she wishes to see Joffrey's head mounted there after Joffrey says Robb's head will be, Joffrey has Ser Meryn slap her.
+When Sansa says she wishes to see Joffrey's head mounted there after Joffrey says Robb's head will be, Joffrey has Meryn slap her.
 The Hound advises Sansa to obey Joffrey for her own safety.

-Arya, rescued by Night's Watch recruiter Yoren, escapes with him under the alias of "Arry", a boy, to the Wall with his new recruits, including Lommy, Hot Pie, and Gendry, the late King Robert's unknowing bastard son.
+Arya, rescued by Yoren, escapes with him under the alias of "Arry", a boy, to the Wall with his new recruits, including Lommy, Hot Pie, and Gendry, the late Robert's unknowing bastard son.

 At Winterfell

-Maester Luwin informs Bran and Rickon of Ned's execution.
+Luwin informs Bran and Rickon of their father's execution.

 In the Riverlands

 At the Stark army camp, Robb vows revenge on the Lannisters after Ned's death, but Catelyn says they must first rescue Arya and Sansa.
-The Starks followers now support Northern independence, proclaiming Robb the "King in the North", rather than support Stannis or Renly Baratheon, who have both claimed the Iron Throne.
-Jaime tells Catelyn he pushed Bran out of the tower window, but does not explain why.
+The Starks followers now support Northern independence, proclaiming Robb the "King in the North", rather than supporting Stannis or Renly, who have both claimed the Iron Throne.
+Jaime tells Catelyn he pushed Bran out of the tower window but does not explain why.

 At the Lannister army camp, Tywin, unable to sue for peace with the Starks after Ned's execution, orders Tyrion to go to King's Landing in his stead as "Hand of the King" to keep Joffrey under control.
 Against his father's orders, Tyrion brings Shae with him.

 At the Wall

 Jon attempts to desert the Night's Watch to join Robb and avenge Ned, but Sam, Pyp, and Grenn convince him to return.
-The next morning, Jeor, despite knowing Jon attempted to desert, orders him to join him in an expedition beyond the Wall, intended to counter the threats of the wildlings and the White Walkers, and to find Benjen Stark.
+The next morning, Mormont, despite knowing Jon attempted to desert, orders him to join him in an expedition beyond the Wall, intended to counter the threats of the wildlings and the White Walkers, and to find Benjen.